Azure/azure-iot-device-ecosystem/get_started/windows-10-iot-core-WAD-A64U-csharp.md

 **About this document**

-This document describes how to connect {enter your device name here} device running {enter the OS name running on device} with Azure IoT SDK.
+This document describes how to connect WAD-A64U device running Windows 10 IoT Core with Azure IoT SDK.
 This multi-step process includes:
 -   Configuring Azure IoT Hub
 -   Registering your IoT device
 -   Build and deploy Azure IoT SDK on device